 Today’s Wonder of the Day was inspired by Michael .
 Michael Wonders, “what did marie curie invent” Thanks for WONDERing with us, Michael !

-Marie and Pierre worked extensively with a mineral known as pitchblende.
-By conducting experiments, they were able to discover a new radioactive element that Marie called polonium in honor of her native Poland.
-They later also discovered another new radioactive element that they called radium.
+Together, the Curies studied the mineral pitchblende.
+Through their experiments, they discovered a new radioactive element.
+Marie named it polonium in honor of her native Poland.
+The two later also discovered the element radium.

 In 1903, Marie and Pierre Curie were jointly awarded the Nobel Prize in physics.
 Marie was the first woman to receive a Nobel Prize.
 That same year, she also became the first woman to earn a Ph.D. from a French university.
 After Pierre’s death in 1906, Marie took over his teaching job at the Sorbonne.
 She was the first female professor at the institution.

 In 1911, Curie became the first person—of any gender—to win a second Nobel Prize.
 This time, she was recognized for her work in the field of chemistry.
 Curie’s scientific reputation was known around the world.
 In fact, she was invited to attend the Solvay Congress in Physics.
 There, she joined other famous scientists of the day, including Albert Einstein.

 After World War I began in 1914, Marie used her scientific knowledge to support France’s efforts in the war.
 She helped to develop the use of portable X-ray machines in the field.
 In fact, the medical vehicles that carried these machines became known as “Little Curies.”

 Marie Curie never knew the toll her work would take on her health.
 She died in France in 1934 from advanced leukemia related to prolonged exposure to radiation.
 Today, Curie’s notebooks are still too radioactive to be safely handled.
 They are stored in lead-lined boxes in France.